Area is clean, tidy and well kept.

 Are the warning signs on the cabinet legible? (e.g. DG Class 3 diamond, no smoking, no ignition sources).

-A risk assessment on noise has been conducted where it is likely that workers are exposed to noise levels.
+A risk assessment on noise has been conducted where it is likely that members are exposed to noise levels.

-Workers have received information and training in relation to noise at the workplace?
+Members have received information and training in relation to noise at the workplace.